Andre-s92/AtlanticCarsPortal/README.md

  -> Fill up the car with the informed id with the informed amount of gasoline in liters

   * ```/Cars/ActvateNewType```
- -> Change the type of car with the id informed and the type informed, see the types of existing lists in the **Functions of the project**
+ -> Change the type of car with the id informed and the type informed, see the types of existing lists in the **Cars type legends**

  --------------------------------------------------------------------------------------------------------------
  ## app features